Estate planning can feel overwhelming. It forces you to consider your mortality – but when the time comes, your family will be grateful you did.

 1.Create a list of assets

 Your estate includes both tangible and intangible assets.
 Homes, other real estate, collectibles (antiques, art, or coins), vehicles, and other personal possessions are common tangible assets included in an estate.
-Bank accounts, mutual funds, stocks, and bonds, life insurance policies, health savings accounts, retirement plans, and company ownership are examples of intangible assets that may be included in an estate.
+Bank accounts, mutual funds, stocks, bonds, and investment accounts, life insurance policies, health savings accounts, digital assets, retirement plans, and company ownership are examples of intangible assets that may be included in an estate.

 Following the preparation of a list of your assets, the following stage is to assess the value of each item.
 Certain assets, such as a home or a stake in a business, may necessitate outside valuations.